linode/docs/docs/guides/development/javascript/javascript-objects-tutorial/index.md

 '123 Street St'
 {{< /output >}}

-But sometimes you need to use bracket notation.
-This is the case when a property's key is a number or when you want to reference a key using a variable, as in:
+But can also use bracket notation, like in this next example.
+Sometimes, bracket notation is require, like when a property's key is a number or when you want to reference a key using a variable:

     let currentKeyOfInterest = 'vacant';
     house[currentKeyOfInterest];